irlnathan/hackeconomics.github.io/_posts/2016-8-12-What-is-M1-and-its-components?.md

 ---
 layout: post
-title: What is the M1 Money Supply?
+title: What is the M1 Money Supply and its components?
 ---

 Over the last few posts I've looked at various forms of money: currency, demand deposits, other checkable deposits.
 If you add them all up they total one measure of the total supply of money known as M1.